borisf/borisf.github.io/index.md

 I am a Senior Software Engineer and a Tech Lead working as a Partner Engineer at Google.
 I guide developers at game companies on [Google Play Games Services](https://developer.android.com/games/pgs/overview) client-server integrations.
 I enjoy the intersection of technology, problem solving and people.
+I have developed in C/C++, Java, Kotlin and Rust.

 My expertise includes:
-* Java - Java development, multi-threading, object-oriented design and performance tuning
+* Business - stakeholder management and customer facing
-* System Experience - Spring/Boot, API development, Linux, scalability and security
+* System Design - API development, Linux, design, analysis, scalability and security
 * Technical Leadership - technical writing, escalations, mentoring and public speaking

 I received my masters in Software Engineering and MBA in Marketing from [Reichman